Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 ### Recommendation 1.
 Update OFR’s Document Drafting Handbook

-**Recommendation:** Update the Document Drafting Handbook consistent with this paper to clarify guidance on digital autopen signatures.
+**Recommendation:** Update the Document Drafting Handbook consistent with this paper to clarify guidance on delegated digital signatures.

 **Resolution:** Pending final delegated digital signature certificates paper.

 ### Recommendation 2.
 Update Federal PKI Certificate Policy for Delegated Digital Signature Certificates

-**Recommendation:** Update the Federal Common Policy Certificate Policy for specific procedures to issue a digital autopen certificate.
+**Recommendation:** Update the Federal Common Policy Certificate Policy for specific procedures to issue a delegated digital signature certificate.

 **Resolution:** The Federal PKI Policy Authority identified existing procedures for role-based certificates are sufficient; however, due to the potential confusion by relying parties consuming digital signature certificates, a Policy update was conducted in Version 2.9 to ensure appropriate certificate naming and profiles were developed to clarify the use case